StudentTraineeCenter/edu-agent/docs/FEATURES.md

 - Comprehensive but concise answers
 - Focus on important educational content

+## Notes

+Notes are AI-generated study notes created from project documents.
+They provide comprehensive markdown-formatted content that helps students understand and review course materials.

+### Note Generation

+**Process:**

+1. User requests note creation with an optional prompt
+2. System searches project documents for relevant content
+3. AI analyzes document content and generates structured notes
+4. Notes are saved with title, description, and markdown content

+**Generation Parameters:**

+- `user_prompt`: Optional instructions for topic filtering or focus
+- `project_id`: Project containing source documents

+### Note Structure

+Each note contains:

+- **Title**: Auto-generated or user-provided title
+- **Description**: Brief explanation of note content
+- **Content**: Markdown-formatted study notes with:
+  - Structured sections and headings
+  - Key concepts and definitions
+  - Explanations and examples
+  - Organized information hierarchy

+### Note Features

+- **Create Note**: Generate a new note with AI-generated content
+- **List Notes**: View all notes in a project
+- **Get Note**: Retrieve note details and content
+- **Update Note**: Modify note title, description, or content
+- **Delete Note**: Remove a note

+### Topic Filtering

+Notes can be generated from specific topics by providing a `user_prompt`:

+- The prompt is used to search for relevant documents
+- Only matching document content is used for generation
+- Allows focused note creation on specific subjects

+### Note Quality

+Generated notes follow these guidelines:

+- Well-structured with clear headings and sections
+- Comprehensive coverage of key concepts
+- Markdown formatting for readability
+- Organized information hierarchy
+- Focus on important educational content

+## Mind Maps

+Mind Maps are visual knowledge representations generated from project documents.
+They help students understand relationships between concepts and organize information visually.

+### Mind Map Generation

+**Process:**

+1. User requests mind map creation (optionally with a topic prompt)
+2. System searches project documents for relevant content
+3. AI analyzes document content and identifies key concepts
+4. AI generates structured mind map data (nodes and edges)
+5. Mind map is saved with title, description, and map data

+**Generation Parameters:**

+- `user_prompt`: Optional instructions for topic filtering or focus
+- `project_id`: Project containing source documents

+### Mind Map Structure

+Each mind map contains:

+- **Title**: Auto-generated or user-provided title
+- **Description**: Brief explanation of mind map content
+- **Map Data**: Structured JSON data containing:
+  - Nodes: Concepts, topics, or ideas
+  - Edges: Relationships between nodes
+  - Hierarchical organization
+  - Visual layout information

+### Mind Map Features

+- **Generate Mind Map**: Create a new mind map from documents
+- **List Mind Maps**: View all mind maps in a project
+- **Get Mind Map**: Retrieve mind map details and data

+### Topic Filtering

+Mind maps can be generated from specific topics by providing a `user_prompt`:

+- The prompt is used to search for relevant documents
+- Only matching document content is used for generation
+- Allows focused mind map creation on specific subjects

+### Mind Map Quality

+Generated mind maps follow these guidelines:

+- Clear hierarchical structure
+- Logical relationships between concepts
+- Comprehensive coverage of key topics
+- Visual organization suitable for display
+- Focus on important educational content

+## Study Plans

+Study Plans are personalized learning plans generated based on user performance and project content.
+They help students organize their study schedule and focus on areas that need improvement.

+### Study Plan Generation

+**Process:**

+1. User requests study plan generation for a project
+2. System analyzes user's study attempts and performance
+3. System searches project documents for content
+4. AI generates personalized study plan based on:
+   - User's performance data
+   - Document content
+   - Learning objectives
+5. Study plan is saved (one plan per project)

+**Generation Parameters:**

+- `project_id`: Project for which to generate the plan

+### Study Plan Structure

+Each study plan contains:

+- **Title**: Auto-generated plan title
+- **Description**: Brief explanation of the plan
+- **Plan Content**: Structured JSON data containing:
+  - Study schedule and timeline
+  - Focus areas and topics
+  - Recommended activities
+  - Learning objectives
+  - Performance-based recommendations

+### Study Plan Features

+- **Generate Study Plan**: Create or regenerate a study plan
+- **Get Study Plan**: Retrieve the latest study plan for a project

+**Note:** Each project can have only one study plan.
+Generating a new plan replaces the existing one.

+### Personalization

+Study plans are personalized based on:

+- **Performance Analysis**: Review of quiz and flashcard attempts
+- **Weak Areas**: Identification of topics needing more practice
+- **Strong Areas**: Recognition of mastered concepts
+- **Document Content**: Available learning materials in the project
+- **Learning Objectives**: Goals derived from project documents

+### Study Plan Quality

+Generated study plans follow these guidelines:

+- Personalized recommendations based on performance
+- Realistic study schedules
+- Focus on areas needing improvement
+- Balanced coverage of all topics
+- Actionable learning activities

 ## Study Attempts

 Study Attempts track user progress when studying flashcards or taking quizzes.